jtlapp/objection.js/examples/ts-wrapper/README.md

 - It becomes less risky to invest in Objection.js, because you can readily switch out the Objection.js solution for another solution without affecting the rest of the application.
 - Should you find that different database solutions are needed for different deployments, you can easily deploy Objection.js/RDBMS in one context and another solution such as REDIS in another.
 - In cases where it is difficult to emulate a runtime environment by prepopulating a database, you can mock the Objection.js solution to automate behavior for testing purposes -- without having to emulate the rich Objection.js API.
-- It demonstrates using Objection.js with Typescript and making good use of Typescript for the purpose.
+- It demonstrates taking full advantage of using Typescript with Objection.js.

 The demo treats a collection of related Objection.js models as a repository.
 Each repository consists of repository objects and brokers.
 A broker is an interface to the repository that accesses the repository through a particular type of object.
 A repository object is thus an abstraction of an Objection.js model, and a broker is thus an abstraction of the static methods of a particular model.